How to Get Rid of Flies in the House

 getting rid of a fly

-A fly infestation in your home can not only be annoying but also dangerous.
+House flies aren’t just annoying.
+A fly infestation in your home is also dangerous.
 Flies transmit diseases such as Cholera, Salmonella, Tuberculosis and more.
 They may also transmit the eggs of parasitic worms.
-To protect your family and home from these disease-ridden flying insects, you should know what attracts them and what repels them.

-In this post, we talk about how to get rid of flies, so keep reading.
+In this post, we talk about how to get rid of flies in the house, so keep reading.

 Signs of a Fly Infestation